 Most Missourians start estate planning with something concrete: a will, maybe a trust, then arranging assets to pass along without a mess.
 That’s the surface.
 Legacy cuts deeper than bank balances and property lines.
 Real inheritance includes memories, values, and the stories behind a name.
 A good estate plan nods to this second layer—what built the fortune, not just where it landed.

 Your estate is the account ledger, yes, but it’s also the recipe card with a grandmother’s handwriting, the dog-eared Bible, or the story about how land was earned and kept.
-Most families hold on longer to these quiet pieces—a hunting rifle, a phrase someone always said, or the unyielding expectation to help a neighbor.
-These are the threads in family cloth.
+Most families hold on longer to these quiet pieces—a hunting rifle, a phrase someone always said, or the expectation to help a neighbor.
 Naming them out loud—and writing them into the planning—can hold a family together long after the last check clears.

 Building a Full Legacy: It’s Not Just Paperwork